abrielleperry/RealityCheck/README.md

 ## Step 6

-In order to launch all dashboards from a flask application with routes to localhost:5000/app1 and /app2 and for them to be accessible from buttons on our main index page.
+In order to launch dashboards from a flask application with routes to localhost:5000/app1 and /app2 and for them to be accessible from buttons on our main index page.

 please run from the web folder:  python3 ./flaskapp.py